graevy/graevy.github.io/content/posts/roms.md

 ### Re-lock your bootloader!

 Go back into the bootloader interface (`adb -d reboot bootloader`) and `fastboot flashing lock` it.
-Then `fastboot reboot`, go to your developer options and disable OEM unlocking.
+Then `fastboot reboot`, go to your developer options and disable OEM unlocking[^16].
 Then disable developer options.
 Then throw your phone into a lake.

 [^1]: The first time I rooted my phone (a galaxy note 4 -- I miss it dearly), I installed a truly universal remote and spent the next week disabling public TVs